-Heat pumps are gradually becoming popular in American households.
+Heat pumps are gradually becoming more popular in American households.
 They are safer than combustion-based HVAC systems, easy to maintain, and help you to save energy.
 If you have a central heating and cooling system, then it probably comprises a heat pump.
 It operates by pushing the heat that’s already present in your surroundings.

 Only an HVAC technician should service the heat pump.
 They offer a professional guarantee, help preserve the manufacturer’s warranty, and prevent the unit’s premature breakdown.
-Here a few tips that will help protect your heat pump and extract maximum value from it.
+Here are a few tips that will help protect your heat pump and extract maximum value from it.

 Basic Heat Pump Maintenance

-Prevent Excess Build-up Elements
+Prevent Excess Build-Up

-Be Careful of the Unit Placement
+Be Careful of the Unit’s Placement

 Seek Professional Help